Smiling friends hugging whilst enjoying time together outsideSmiling friends hugging whilst enjoying time together outside

 Bupa’s Trustpilot reviews provide a useful indication of what health insurance customers think of its service.

 Overall, Bupa customers seem very satisfied with the service that they have received, with Bupa rated 4.5 out of 5 on Trustpilot which is deemed to be “excellent.”
-70% of those leaving reviews on Trustpilot gave Bupa the maximum five stars, which is even more impressive given the high number of reviews (38,731 on 1st December 2025).
+Over 70% of those leaving reviews on Trustpilot gave Bupa the maximum five stars, which is even more impressive given the high number of reviews (40,740 on 10th March 2026).

 Neither has there been a drop-off in the experiences of the most recent reviewers, with most people appearing to have been happy with Bupa’s customer service.
 Notably, many health insurance customers describe the claims process as “easy”, “quick” and “efficient”.